-Let’s start with the following phased reopening dates announced by Walt Disney World:
+Let’s start with the Club Levels that have already returned to Walt Disney World:

-- Disney’s Grand Floridian Resort & Spa (Royal Palm Club) – September 16, 2021
+- Disney’s Grand Floridian Resort & Spa – Royal Palm Club

-- Disney’s BoardWalk Resort – September 23, 2021
+- Disney’s BoardWalk Resort – Innkeeper’s Club

-- Disney’s Contemporary Resort – September 26, 2021
+- Disney’s Contemporary Resort – Atrium Club

 - Disney’s Wilderness Lodge – December 16, 2021